-Before you drop your life saving on the hottest stock your friend told you about, follow these 5 easy steps to become an investor.
+Before you drop your life savings on the hottest stock your friend told you about, follow these 5 easy steps to become an investor.

 All successful investors became wealthy through diligence and meaningful investing.
 It sure can be easy to make money when every asset class is increasing in value, but throwing your money at random investments without careful planning could end up poorly.

-The first step to becoming a successful investor is defining your investment objectives.
-If you’re unsure where to start, it may be worth considering the wealth advisory services at Personal Capital.
+Defining your investment objectives and strategy is the first step to becoming a successful investor.
+If you’re unsure where to start or overwhelmed by the process, it may be worth considering the wealth advisory services at Personal Capital.
 In return for a small fee, you can receive professional advice.
 For some people, that trade-off is worth it.

 Common investing goals may include: